Shanti Munda

 Shanti Munda is an Indian communist and revolutionary leader.
 She is currently one of the last surviving rebels of the Naxalbari movement.
 Shanti Munda is remembered as a prominent female leader within this movement who worked alongside significant Communist Party of India (Marxist) leaders including Kanu Sanyal.
 Her experience as the daughter of a poor peasant exposed her to the exploitation and oppression of the Indian peasantry and inspired a life of active resistance.
 After Naxalbari uprising, She joined Communist Party of India (Marxist-Leninist).

 Biography

 Family

 Shanti Munda was born in Hatighisa, as a member of the Munda tribe in the Darjeeling district of India.
 Although there is no reliable record of her birth date, during a 2017 interview Munda stated that she believed she was in her 74th year of life.
 Munda was born to a poor peasant family and lived with her mother, father, brother, and sister.
 Her family owned 18 bighas of land.
 Under Indian laws at that time, peasants were forced to pay a large portion of their cultivations to the jotedar's.
-The payment that Indian peasants paid to land owners was dependent on the size of the land they were faming.
+The payment that Indian peasants paid to land owners was dependent on the size of the land they were farming.
 Munda's father worked on 14 bighas and would pay the jotedars 18 maunds (equivalent to around 27 kg) of paddy.